teimilola/teimilola.github.io/_posts/2018-10-05-data-science-crash-course.md

 These are the explanations I personally found most useful and intuitive.
 In particular, I look for resources that are both simple and complete: they lack clutter but they also explain every step without glossing or assuming knowledge on the part of the reader.

-Some of these explanations are so creative and thoughtful; it's clear the authors put a lot of time and care into their creation, and I find that altruistic sharing of knowledge inspiring!
+Some of these explanations are so creative and thoughtful; it's clear the authors put a lot of time and care into them, and I find that altruistic sharing of knowledge inspiring!

 <br>